francescoolivieri/recruiting-sw-micro/README.md

   - reads from the analog sensor (temperature sensor) every 200ms (TIM10)
   - checks the system voltage (potentiometer) every 350ms (TIM11), if this value overcome certains limits the state is changed to **STATE_DANGER**

-At each reading of an input, the machine prints on UART the value and the timing (using System Tick timer).
+At each reading of an input (which occurs every time the dedicated timer for that peripheral is triggered), the machine prints on UART the value and the timing (using System Tick timer).
 In fact this state represent a "wellness state": the system is running while having no troubles.

 ##### 😴 SLEEP MODE 😴
 Note that if we want our stm32 to enter sleep mode while doing nothing, System Tick will be disabled and can no longer be used for timing.
-Instead, we could use RTC (Real Time Clock).
+Instead, we use RTC (Real Time Clock).
+To activate the sleep mode we need to define the macro: SLEEP_MODE.

 ## STATE DANGER
 We enter in this state when the system voltage read by our Nucleo board exceeds the set limits:
   - system_voltage < 1.8 -> case of UNDERVOLTAGE
   - system_voltage > 2.7 -> case of OVERVOLTAGE

-After the detection of an "anomaly", a LED is turned on (red for undevoltage and yellow for overvoltage) and a message in send via UART saying what is the problem.
+After the detection of an "anomaly", a LED is turned on (red for undevoltage and yellow for overvoltage) and a message in send via UART saying which kind of problem we are facing.
 The machine is still acquiring the system voltage every 350ms, if the voltage level returned in the "safe zone" the state will be switched to **STATE_RUNNING** otherwise we remain in **STATE_DANGER**.